A bottle of wine

 Singular:

-• l’ is used for for words masculine or feminine that begin with a vowel or a silent h
+• l’ is used for words, masculine or feminine, that begin with a vowel or a silent h

-• lo is used for for masculine nouns starting with certain specific sounds
+• lo is used for masculine nouns starting with certain specific sounds

 Plural:

-• i is used for for most masculine plural nouns
+• i is used for most masculine plural nouns

-• le is used for for all feminine plural nouns
+• le is used for all feminine plural nouns

 Basic Usage